 None of this was photography’s fault of course, it served merely as medication for the symtoms.

 It would be awfully comfortable to just lean into that Winogrand quote, and perhaps I did, at the time, the one about photographing to see how the world looks photographed.
 Important as it may be it doesn’t address the underlaying question, in my case; why the need for a crutch, I mean camera, to avoid being present?
-And how is it connected to the attempt to capture the present in order to look at it in the future, when it has become something fundamentally different?
+And how is it connected to an attempt to capture the present in order to look at it in the future, when it has become something fundamentally different?

 Later on, but while still attempting to make the world stick to a small piece of film, the sense of need for such a crutch became more apparent.
-Eventually how it was practically inconceivable having to be without one and then became obvious that hadn’t it been for photography, something else would have had to be there, in its place.
+Eventually how it was practically inconceivable having to be without one and thus became obvious that hadn’t it been for photography, something else would have had to be there, in its place.

 The reasons behind this particular need, which I’m leaving beyond the scope of this space, didn’t start to unfold until years later.
 Perhaps around the same time as the camera equipment increasingly got thrown into bags to be forgotten or sold off at the local classified sites.